mincongzhang/BadCpu/Readme.md

 2. draw gaussian, .etc waves
 3. play frequency waves when playing animes(done)
 4. Create a new thread to keep frame rate(done)
+5. Add Intro of this project, organize reference